 15 July 2019

-Thank you for accepting Ms Helen Marshal, who has signs and symptoms suggestive of Acute Myocardial Infraction, requires urgent assessment and appropriate management from your facility.
+I am referring Ms Helen Marshal, whose signs and symptoms are suggestive of acute myocardial infarction, for urgent assessment and appropriate management.

 On 12 July 2019, Ms Marshal complained epigastric pain and indigestion following the evening meal, which was settled with buscopan.
 One day later, she was unable to sleep due to aches in the shoulder, which was managed with 2 Panadol and diclofenac 75mg intramuscularly.

 Today at 7-45pm, Ms Marshal felt tired and general weakness and her blood pressure was 180/95 mm of hg.
 Buscopan and Panadol 2 tables was given upon her request.
 She did not take evening meal, was unable to sleep and her blood pressure was 175/95 mmofhg.
 She was anxious, felt something wrong with her son and expressed strong desire to see her son.